 If you find that your JPEG images are under attack from STOP/DJVU ransomware, you're not alone.
 Many people face these issues with their photos and have no way to protect their pictures or access them after these attacks.
 If you're looking for solutions, this article is for you.

-We're going to cover what the STOP/DJVU ransomware is about, how to repair JPEG images affected by STOP/DJVU ransomware and how you can avoid it altogether.
+We're going to cover what the STOP/DJVU ransomware is about, how to repair JPEG images affected by STOP/DJVU ransomware malware, and how you can avoid it altogether.
 We have all the significant answers you need here; let's dive right in.

 The STOP/DJVU ransomware first got attention in 2018 and has been attacking people worldwide since then.
 It is popular in software crack packages or adware bundles you can find on torrent sites and other platforms.

 STOP/DJVU ransomware is a file encryption Trojan malware.
 It secretly intrudes on your computer and blocks all your files by encrypting them so that they're inaccessible to you.
 After it encrypts your files, it drops a ransom note notifying you of the encryption.
-It will ask you for some ransom money to decrypt your files and make them available to you once again.
+It will ask you for some ransom money to decrypt your files and make them available t o you once again.

 Secondly, a readme.txt will also appear on your desktop.
 It usually contains the ransom notes and details about payment.
-It will also changes the name of your file by adding STOP/DJVU to the file name.
+It will also change the name of your file by adding STOP/DJVU to the file name.